DottorZini/zini-starter-hugo-academic/content/project/sdv/index.md

 ---
 title: Scene Understanding for ADAS on the FlexEVan SDV
-summary: Development of scene-understanding, perception, and sensor-fusion algorithms powering ADAS functions (AEB, ACC, LCA, ELKA) on Ampere’s FlexEVan — one of the first Software-Defined Vehicles (SDV) from Renault Group.
+summary: Development of scene-understanding, perception, and sensor-fusion algorithms powering ADAS functions (AEB, ACC, LCA, ELKA) on Ampere’s FlexEVan - one of the first Software-Defined Vehicles (SDV) from Renault Group and in Europe.
 tags:
 - ADAS
 - Automotive